arrdem/skrode/README.md

 ## Architecture

-BBDB is a Postgres backed collection of Python tools written using the SQLAlchemy ORM toolkit.
+Skrode is a Postgres backed collection of Python tools written using the SQLAlchemy ORM toolkit.

-BBDB is primarily concerned with the concepts of Humans, Personas, Services and Accounts.
+Skrode is primarily concerned with the concepts of Humans, Personas, Services and Accounts.
 A Human is a biological entity.
 Unfortunately, they're rather fluid things about which few assumptions are actually safe.
 Humans present Personas to the world - professional or otherwise - which consist of presences as Accounts on Services.